pezcode/ighp/Readme.txt

 The following actions are supported:

 Action	           Description

-PlayPause          toggle play/pause
+Play/Pause          toggle play/pause
+Stop                stop playback
-NextTrack          advance to the next track in playlist PreviousTrack      go back to previous track in playlist ToggleRandom       toggle random on/off
+Next Track          next track in playlist
+Previous Track      previous track in playlist
+Toggle Random       toggle random on/off
-ToggleRepeat       toggle repeat on/off SongRatingClear    clear rating for the selected song SongRating1        set rating to one star
+Toggle Repeat       toggle repeat on/off
+Clear Song Rating   clear rating for the selected song Rate Song: 1 Star   Set rating for the selected song Rate Song: 2 Stars
-SongRating2        set rating to two stars
-SongRating3        set rating to three stars SongRating4        set rating to four stars SongRating5        set rating to five stars
+Rate Song: 3 Stars
+Rate Song: 4 Stars
+Rate Song: 5 Stars
-ShowHide           minimize/restore player window VolumeUp           increase volume level
+Show/Hide           minimize/restore player window
-VolumeDown         decrease volume level
+Increase Volume     increase volume in 5% steps Decrease Volume     decrease volume in 5% steps
-ToggleMute         toggle mute/unmute
+Toggle Mute         toggle mute/unmute
 Quit                exit iTunes

  * Download and Install

-The latest release of the plugin can be found on https://github.com/pezcode/ighp.
+The latest release of the plugin can be found at https://github.com/pezcode/ighp.
 You can choose between the installer, the binary package or the source package.
 The source code can be compiled using Visual C++ 2008 Express and above.
 If you downloaded the dll file or the source code you must copy it to the iTunes